hacs/documentation/documentation/navigation/overview.md

 ## Sections

-This is your gateway to the sections in HACS where you will find your installed repositories.
+This is your gateway to the sections in HACS where you will find your downloaded repositories.

 ### Integrations